agile-students-fall2025/2-git-practice-ivapark/README.md

 That said, I still think these tools can be powerful allies.
 Used thoughtfully, they can free up time to work on creative, high-impact aspects of UI/UX instead of boilerplate implementation.

+I agree with the article and Iva on the idea that AI tools are transforming how developers are approaching frontend development and coding in general.
+I was resistant to using AI tools initially because I was worried that they might produce low-quality or incorrect code.
+However, after experimenting with a few, I found that in the correct hands, they can help any developer become more efficient and effective allowing them more time to focus on more complex problems.
+Of course, it’s still important to review and test any AI-generated code to ensure it meets quality standards.
+--- Terry Cao